 Finally, there is the question of how much they’ll pay.
 We’re a fan of the Van Westendrop Pricing Model.
 It’s four straightforward survey questions that end up giving you two price ranges.
 The first range tells you the amount you can charge to maximize profits.
 The second tells you the price you can charge that will maximize market share.

-When you know the size of your market, who will buy, how often they will buy, and what you can charge them, you can clearly model out your product launch and define a to-market strategy.
+When you know your market’s size, who will buy, how often they will buy, and what you can charge them, you can clearly model out your product launch and define a to-market strategy.

 Okay… enough talk.
-It’s time for us to go crunch the numbers.
+It’s time for us to crunch the numbers.
 We received 460 responses, and the data looks great.
-Can’t wait to see what the final report says.
+I can’t wait to see what the final report says.
 Neither can the business owners we’ll be reporting to.